If you are a student: Build Your Team!

 For your group to be officially recognized as a participating team, you will need to complete the Student Team Application (only one application is required for each team) and have each member of your team sign and return the program’s Consent and Release Form (see section on “Downloadable Resources” below for a copy of this form).

 If you're a teacher: Serve as an In-School Mentor!

 In-school mentors are teachers who have volunteered to support the participation of students in the competition.
 Teachers will also supplement the guidance provided by professional mentors by checking in regularly with student teams and supporting them as needed.
 When necessary or appropriate, teachers will also serve as liaisons between the FPE and student teams.

 If you are a fire protection engineer: Become a Professional Mentor!

 Each participating team will be assigned a professional mentor.
-Professional mentors are not required to lecture as students are provided with an easy-to-follow curriculum and supplementary videos that cover all the information they need to know to effectively participate (virtually) in the competition.
-Professional mentors, however, are expected to meet (virtually) with students, at least monthly, over the course of the competition to clarify concepts, conduct lab demonstrations (see section on “Downloadable Resources” for our Lab Demonstrations Guide), and provide mentoring.
+Professional mentors are not required to lecture as students are provided with an easy-to-follow curriculum and supplementary videos that cover all the information they need to know to effectively participate in the competition.
+Professional mentors, however, are expected to meet with students (either virtually or in person), at least monthly, over the course of the competition to clarify concepts, conduct lab demonstrations (see section on “Downloadable Resources” for our Lab Demonstrations Guide), and provide mentoring.
 Professional mentors are expected to be available via email to answer students’ inquires that specifically pertain to their projects.